-At level 1 a subject uses VISUAL INDICATORS.
+At level 1 of the Use-of-Force Ladder for Civilian Self Defense™ a subject uses VISUAL INDICATORS.
 In other words, you will feel that there is possible danger based on things that you see: a suspicious subject approaching you, somebody who is looking around nervously, a car slowing next to you.
 At that moment no laws are being broken by the subject, none that you may be aware of, but you know something is wrong, so you prepare yourself mentally for all possibilities.
 First you take on a CONFIDENT DEMEANOR (see YOUR REACTION under the right gray triangle).
 This means that you look confident and not afraid.
 Your facial expressions indicate that you are aware of your environment and know how to use it to your advantage.
 CONFIDENT DEMEANOR also means that you look like you are prepared for an encounter or open or you are aware of the danger and you are making a “tactical retreat.”

-At level 2 things start to heat up.
+At level 2 of the Use-of-Force Ladder for Civilian Self Defense™ things start to heat up.
 The subject is actively engaging you or others around you, through VERBAL INDICATORS.
 This can be anything that warns you that an attack is about to happen, but short of direct threats.
 The conflict cues can be anything from the subject’s tone of voice to implied threats, or even things you overhear – such as suspicious passengers in an airplane whispering about how “this is going to be a short flight.”
 Those are not alarming words in and of themselves, but with some visual indicators one might suspect a possible terrorist attack.
 If a subject is trying to start a fight with you the best thing to do is to try to calm that person down or ignore them altogether.
 This is known as VERBAL DEFLECTION.
 By reacting in this matter you will not incite the situation any further.
 However, in some situations you may have to use a firm, confident voice to talk some subjects down.
 You may have no choice but to try to intimidate them, and try to resolve the conflict in this manner.
 Words will not hurt you physically, but words will be a good indicator that it may escalate to a physical confrontation.

-At Level 3 you can get injured: a broken nose, cuts, bruises, scrapes, soreness, etc., but they are neither serious or life threatening.
+At Level 3 of the Use-of-Force Ladder for Civilian Self Defense™ you can get injured: a broken nose, cuts, bruises, scrapes, soreness, etc., but they are neither serious or life threatening.
 If the subject throws a few swings at you because you’re throwing him out of your party, you can’t rip his head off – the law won’t allow you to do that, even if you did sustain minor injuries from his blows.
 Because there are not hard and fast rules on what you can and cannot do in a self-defense situation, the law will judge you by a simple rule: What would a reasonable person do in the same situation?
 The cop who questions you knows what is reasonable or not, and the jury who listens to you will determine what is reasonable or not.
 By the way, cops are not judged by what a “reasonable person” would do in the same situation, but rather, what a “reasonable peace officer” would do, because they are bound by a lot of restrictions that civilians are not.